 Buying a home and getting a mortgage can be complicated.
 Adding the factor of being self employed, can make the process a little overwhelming.
 Rest assured, you have come to the right place to make the process as seamless and stress free as possible.
 As well as to get the best mortgage rates and best mortgage options for you needs.

-There are many benefits with being self employed such as pay for performance, flexible working hours and write-offs however sometimes those write offs can affect buying a house when a lender is looking at your two year average net annual income for your Notice of Assessments.
+There are many benefits with being self employed such as pay for performance, flexible working hours and write-offs.
+However, sometimes those write offs can affect buying a house when a lender is looking at your two year average net annual income.

-Mortgage tips for self employed individuals:
+To get started, here are some mortgage tips for self employed individuals:

 Have your taxes completed by a certified accountant instead of doing them yourself.
-Maybe lenders will use the T1 Generals if prepared by an accountant to show them a better snapshot of your income and expenses.
+Many lenders will use the T1 Generals if prepared by an accountant to show them a better snapshot of your income and expenses.